 The Kansas City Monarchs of the Negro Leagues also played at the Muehlebach, renamed Ruppert Stadium in 1937 and Blues Stadium in 1943.
 They won 13 Pennants there from 1923 to 1955, including 3 straight, 1923-25, and 4 straight, 1939-42.
-Hall-of-Famers Satchel Paige, Willard Brown and Hilton Smith were their biggest stars, although it should be noted that, while he played with them in the 1945 season, Jackie Robinson was, at the time, not considered much of a baseball prospect; it was his competitiveness and his temperament, as much as his talent, that got the Brooklyn Dodgers interested in him.
-And longtime first baseman and manager John “Buck” O’Neil has never been elected to the Hall of Fame.
-A travesty.
+Hall-of-Famers Satchel Paige, Willard Brown and Hilton Smith were their biggest stars, although it should be noted that, while he played with them in the 1945 season, Jackie Robinson was, at the time, not considered much of a baseball prospect; it was his competitiveness and his temperament, as much as his talent, that got Brooklyn Dodgers president Branch Rickey interested in him.
+And in a travesty, Monarchs legend Buck O’Neil has never been elected to the Hall of Fame.
 The Monarchs had to leave after the 1955 season, because of the arrival of the A’s.

 In 1954, the Philadelphia Athletics were sold to trucking company owner Arnold Johnson, and he moved the club to Kansas City, where his pal Del Webb, co-owner of the Yankees, had his construction company put an upper deck on what was renamed Municipal Stadium, raising the capacity to 35,020.
 Thanks to the Webb-Johnson friendship, a lot of trades went back and forth (including Billy Martin out there in 1957 and Roger Maris to New York in 1960), and it was joked that Kansas City was still a Yankee farm club.

-The Chiefs began playing there in 1963, won AFL Championships in 1966 and 1969, won Super Bowl IV, and played their last game there on Christmas Day 1971, a double-overtime loss to the Miami Dolphins that is still the longest game in NFL history.
+The Chiefs, originally the Dallas Texans began playing at Municipal Stadium in 1963, won AFL Championships in 1966 and 1969, won Super Bowl IV, and played their last game there on Christmas Day 1971, a double-overtime loss to the Miami Dolphins that is still the longest game in NFL history.
 And Finley convinced Brian Epstein to let the Beatles play there, on September 17, 1964, their only concert in Kansas City.
 The stadium was torn down in 1976, and a housing development is going up on the site.
 22nd Street and Brooklyn Avenue, near the 18th and Vine district that was the home of Kansas City jazz, making it a favorite of the Monarchs players.
 The site is also 4 blocks south of the legendary Arthur Bryant’s barbecue restaurant.
 Number 123 bus.

 * Negro Leagues Baseball Museum.
 Founded by Buck O’Neil and some friends, this museum tells the other side of the story.
 As Buck himself said, the pre-1947 all-white major leagues called themselves “Organized Baseball,” but “We were organized.”
 The museum’s lobby features statues of Negro League legends including Paige, Josh Gibson, Buck Leonard and Oscar Charleston – having played for the Monarchs was by no means a requirement for that.

 The Negro Leagues were a sometimes dignified, sometimes willingly silly, and very successful response to the color bar.
 But the raiding of their rosters, with no regard to contracts and thus no money changing hands, by the white majors from 1947 onward, was the beginning of the end.
-But Buck O’Neil had the right perspective: “Happy.
+But Buck O’Neil had the right perspective, as he said in Ken Burns' Baseball miniseries: “Happy.
 Happy.
 Of course, it meant the death of our baseball, but who cared?”
-The owners of the Negro League teams.
-Other than that… 1616 E. 18th Street.
+The owners of the Negro League teams cared.
+Other than that...
+1616 E. 18th Street.
 Number 108 bus.
 The Museum is also 5 blocks west of Arthur Bryant’s, and a short walk from the site of Municipal Stadium – neither of these facts can be a coincidence.

 * Kemper Arena.
 Built in 1974, it immediately began hosting 2 major league sports teams – neither of which lasted very long.
 The NBA’s Kansas City Kings played here until 1985, when they moved to Sacramento.
 The NHL’s Kansas City Scouts were the ne plus ultra – or should that be ne minus ultra? – of expansion teams, lasting only 2 seasons before moving in 1976 to become the Colorado Rockies – and then again in 1982 to become the New Jersey Devils.
 A few minor league hockey teams have played here since.

-In the Kings’ final season, they hosted the Knicks in a game that resulted in one of the worst injuries in NBA history, Knick star Bernard King jumping for a rebound and tearing up his knee.
+In the Kings’ final season, they hosted the Knicks in a game that resulted in one of the most frustrating injuries in NBA history, Knick star Bernard King jumping for a rebound and tearing up his knee.
 I’ll never forget hearing him yell, “Oh, damn!
 Oh, damn!” and then crumpling to the floor, repeatedly slapping it with his hand.
 Bernard did play again, and well, but a great career turned into a what-might-have-been.
-But that wasn’t the worst injury here, and I don’t mean the 1979 roof collapse, either: This was when professional wrestler Owen Hart was killed on May 23, 1999.
+But that wasn’t the worst injury here, and I don’t mean the 1979 roof damage, either: This was where professional wrestler Owen Hart was killed on May 23, 1999.

 Kemper was also the last building seating under 20,000 people to host a Final Four, hosting the 50th Anniversary edition in 1988 (Danny Manning’s Kansas beating Oklahoma).
 The 1976 Republican Convention was held here, nominating Gerald Ford.
 Elvis sang here on April 21, 1976 and, in one of his last concerts, June 18, 1977.
 1800 Genesee Street, at American Royal Drive, a block from the Missouri-Kansas State Line.
 Number 12 bus.

 * Sprint Center.
 This arena opened in 2007, with the idea of bringing the NBA or NHL back to Kansas City.
+(The arena builders appear not to care which one they get, but with K.C. being a "small market," they'll be lucky to get one, and will not get both.)
 It almost got the Pittsburgh Penguins, before a deal to build a new arena there was finalized.
 Now, it looks like the Sprint Center is, after the Barclays Center in Brooklyn, the likeliest destination for the New York Islanders.
 For basketball, it seats 18,555; for hockey, 17,752.
 For the moment, the only team playing here is an Arena Football League team, the Kansas City Command.
 1407 Grand Boulevard, at W. 14th Street.
 Number 57 or MAX bus from downtown.